 Tasks of the IWH

 Ultimately, economic convergence and growth depend on an efficient (re-)allocation of resources (capital and labour) and productivity growth.
-Therefore, the researchers at the IWH examine the determinants of capital (re-)allocation, structural change, innovation, productivity growth, and macroeconomic dynamics and stability.
+Therefore, the researchers at the IWH examine the determinants of the (re-)allocation of resources, structural change, innovation, productivity growth, and macroeconomic dynamics and stability.

 - What are the causes and consequences of macroeconomic fluctuations and instabilities, how can these be empirically identified, and what measures can be taken to ensure macroeconomic stability during convergence and integration processes?